ACE Functions

 cluster_name

-is a string value that specifies the name of the cluster as defined in your configuration.schema.table_name
+is a string value that specifies the name of the cluster as defined in your configuration file.schema.table_name

 is a string value that specifies the fully qualified table name (e.g., "public.users")'.diff_file